 We love Him because He first loved us.
 1 John 4:19

 By the grace of God we will see and we will want to be a part of it.
 We will want to be involved in the lives of those around us.
 We will invite our friends into our messy homes for coffee and conversation.
 We will be brave enough to start morning prayer meetings in our work places.
 We will extend dinner invitations to the new family at church (and if we are that new family we will accept the invitation).
 We will strike up conversation with the lonely man on our bus route.
 We will put down our phones and talk to our kids.
 We will call our parents.
 We will knock on our neighbors doors.
 We will smile at strangers in the grocery store.

 We will stop asking why bother with church? and start asking how can I be the Church?

 Friends, this was not an easy post for me to write.
 I would so much rather sit back, wait for the Church to meet my needs, and criticise her when she doesn’t.
 But that’s not what love does.
 The love that pours out of us because God loved us first is selfless and serving.
 If you are like me and this love doesn’t come easy, I encourage you to pray.
 Confess your sin to the Lord and ask that He empower you to love His Church they way He loves His Church.

 Only by grace,

 KelliThe Church is the Church always.
-Everyday of the week. #whybotherwithchurch Click To Tweet Church happens wherever and whenever the Church decides to show up. #whybotherwithchurch Click To Tweet If we can look beyond the building & the weekend activities of the Church we will see the bride… Click To Tweet
+Everyday of the week. #whybotherwithchurch Click To Tweet Church happens wherever and whenever the Church decides to show up. #whybotherwithchurch Click To Tweet If we can look beyond the building & the weekend activities of the Church we will see the bride of Christ loving the way He first loved her.
+Click To Tweet